ziad-saab/react-intro-workshop/README.md

 })
 ```

-Since you'll be starting a game from multiple places (initial mounting, and clicking NEW GAME), your `getInitialState` function should return an empty object.
+Since you'll be starting a game from multiple places (initial mounting, and clicking NEW GAME), your `constructor` function should assign an empty object to `this.state`.
 You should have a method called `_startGame` that will use `this.setState` to reset the game.
 It will set the `gameStatus` to `playing`, the `numberToGuess` using `Math.random`, and the `guesses` to an empty array.

 In the `render` method, if `this.state.gameStatus` is not defined, simply return `null`.